paperjs/paper.js/README.md

 ### Branch structure

 Since the release of version `v0.9.22`, Paper.js has adopted aspects of the Git-Flow workflow.
 For now, this just means that all development is taking place in the `develop` branch, which is only merged into `master` when a new release occurs.
-Inside `develop`, `src/load.js` is used by default to load the library.
+On this `develop` branch, `src/load.js` is used by default to load the library.

 ### Building the Documentation